LinaYahya/node-girls/step05.md

 * You'll want to think about how to tell `fs.readFile` which file you're looking for.
 For the `/` endpoint we were specific about serving index.html every time.
 This time we want to be able to serve *any* file that was requested.
 * All your files are in the `public` folder, so make sure to tell `fs.readFile` where to look!
+* Check the browser dev tools, make sure you sending the requests to the right path, and where else you need to make other changes.
 * When sending back the response, you'll want to alter the information for your header.
 In the examples so far we have seen:

 ```js